gramat/get-and-clean-cours-project/CodeBook.md

 ##Codebook for tidy_data.txt
 Coursera.org

 Data Science Specialization

 Getting & Cleaning Data Course Project

+**Data created by run_analysis.R**

+#### Original Data:
-Data created by run_analysis.R from Human Activity Recognition Using Smartphones Dataset Version 1.0
+Human Activity Recognition Using Smartphones Dataset

+Version 1.0

 Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.

 Smartlab - Non Linear Complex Systems Laboratory

 DITEN - Università degli Studi di Genova.

-Via Opera Pia 11A, I-16145, Genoa, Italy. activityrecognition@smartlab.ws
+Via Opera Pia 11A, I-16145, Genoa, Italy.

+activityrecognition@smartlab.ws

 www.smartlab.ws

-####Data:
-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The features selected for original database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).